NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 level.
 Typically, your ticket is responded to within 2 hours.

-.. rubric:: Where do I find instructions to connect the controller node from outside the network?
+**Where do I find instructions to connect the controller node from outside the network?**

 Refer the Parallel works user guide, section `From outside the platform <https://docs.parallel.works/interacting-with-clusters/logging-in-controller>`__

-.. rubric:: What are the project allocation usage limits and actions?
+**What are the project allocation usage limits and actions?**

-**Used allocation at 85% of the budget allocation:**  When an existing project usage reaches 85% of the allocation, the Parallel Works [PW] platform sends an email message to principal investigator [PI], tech lead [TL] and admin staff.
+Used allocation at 85% of the budget allocation:
+When an existing project usage reaches 85% of the allocation, the Parallel Works [PW] platform sends an email message to principal investigator [PI], tech lead [TL] and admin staff.